-Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue grading, that will make the project more consistent with the various regulations which may apply to a given project.
-Convene meetings with the public and County agencies and departments who oversee land development to discuss possible procedural or policy changes that would minimize governmental constraints on residential development.
-Goal 4: To ensure a a supply of sound housing units in safe an d attractive residential neighborho 1 Minor Home Repair Alameda County provides grants for emergency repairs of plumbing, carpentry, electrical, railings, grab bars, toilets, water heaters, furnaces, doors, locks and more.
-The applicant must be the owner of record and the combined income of the household must meet program requirements.
-Continue to provide rehabilitation grants to qualified lower income homeowners.
-Assist 150 lower income households over the planning period.
+Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue Goal 4: To ensure a regulations, requirements, plans, policies, standards, including requirements for environmental review and findings that the approval body must make if it approves your application, that might apply to your proposal; and possible modifications to your project, including site layout, circulation, or • grading, that will make the project more consistent with the various regulations which may apply to a given project. • Convene meetings with the public and County agencies and departments who oversee land development to discuss possible procedural or policy changes that would minimize governmental constraints on residential development. d attractiv ve residential neighborho ods Goal 4: 10 ensure a s supply of sound nousing units in safe an d attractiv e residential neighborno Minor Home Repair Alameda County provides grants for emergency repairs of plumbing, carpentry, electrical, railings, grab bars, toilets, water heaters, furnaces, doors, locks and more.
+The applicant must be the owner of record and the combined income of the household must meet program requirements. re qı hı • A hı continue to provide ehabilitation grants to ualified lower income omeowners. ssist 150 lower income ouseholds over the planning eriod.
 Community Development Agency - Neighborhood Preservation and Sustainability, Community Development Agency - Housing & Community Development Department, and Community Development Agency - Economic & Civic Development Between 2017 and 2022, 184 households received HOME funded repairs throughout Alameda County; however, most of these are not in unincorporated Alameda County.
 Modify - The program text has been updated to continue to provide rehabilitation grants to qualified lower income homeowners.
-Accessibility Grants Alameda County offers Accessibility grants for seniors or persons with special needs to install ramps, railings, doorways, counter height modifications, etc. Tenants and/or property owners may apply for assistance.
-Continue to provide accessibility grants to qualified persons.
-Assist 20 households over the planning period.
-Community Development Agency - Neighborhood Preservation and Sustainability, Community Development Agency - Housing & Community Development Department, and Community Development Of the rehabilitation funding offered through CDBG, none was used for accessibility rehabilitations in unincorporated.
-Continue
+Accessibility Grants Alameda County offers Accessibility grants for seniors or persons with special needs to install ramps, railings, doorways, counter height a continue to provide ccessibility grants to qualified ersons.
+Community Development Agency - Neighborhood Preservation and Of the rehabilitation funding offered through CDBG, none was used for accessibility Continue